.NET HELP

 • Add: The Add() method can only add one element at the end of the list.

-• AddRange: The AddRange() method can be used to add elements of the specified collection to the end.
+• AddRange: The AddRange() method can add elements of the specified collection to the end.

 • Clear: The Clear() method removes all the elements from the list.